xXleowXx/gitlab-charts/doc/advanced/geo/index.md

   have WAL support required for replication.
 - The supplied database must:
   - Support replication.
-  - The primary database must reachable by the [primary site](https://docs.gitlab.com/ee/administration/geo/glossary.html), and all secondary database nodes (for replication).
+  - The primary database must be reachable by the [primary site](https://docs.gitlab.com/ee/administration/geo/glossary.html), and all secondary database nodes (for replication).
   - Secondary databases only need to be reachable by the [secondary sites](https://docs.gitlab.com/ee/administration/geo/glossary.html).
   - Support SSL between primary and secondary database nodes.
-- The primary site must be reachable via HTTPS by all secondary sites.
+- The primary site must be reachable via HTTP(S) by all secondary sites.
-  Secondary sites must be accessible to the primary site via HTTPS.
+  Secondary sites must be accessible to the primary site via HTTP(S).

 ## Overview